RUles and Regulations

 Trailers and film excerpts are not accepted as preview screeners.

-The festival accepts DCP.
-All other formats (35mm prints, BluRay Discs as well as all videotapes such as Beta Digital PAL, Beta SP PAL 16:9 or HDcam (25p/50i) can only be accepted in special cases and after consulting the programme department (firstname.lastname@example.org).
+The Festival accepts DCP and HD video files for playback from our video servers..
+All other formats (35mm prints, BluRay Discs as well as all videotapes such as Beta Digital PAL, Beta SP PAL 16:9 or HDcam (25p/50i) can only be accepted in special cases and after consulting the programme department (email@example.com).

 HDcam SR and DVD will not be accepted as screening format.